TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Categories/Index.rst

    It is recommended to avoid changing this setting.
-You should rather use the API described just below so as to avoid overriding a default which may change in future versions of TYPO3 CMS.
+You should rather use the API described just below so as to avoid overriding a default which may change in future versions of `TYPO3 CMS`:pn:.
 The API is also more powerful.

 The second way is to call :code:`\TYPO3\CMS\Core\Utility\ExtensionManagementUtility::makeCategorizable()`.
 This method adds a new entry into the registry managed by :php:`\TYPO3\CMS\Core\\Category\CategoryRegistry`.